 Last day of contract

-Your CSM will send you a full database export of your community as a .zip file.
+Contact Vanilla Support and request a full database export of your community as a .zip file.

-- Uploaded files (avatars, images, etc)
+- Uploaded files (avatars, images, etc.)

 - Theme or plugin done as a customer-specific customization